dgroomes/micronaut-playground/sql/README.md

   which are not feasible (or even remotely recommended to try) in the ORM layer (I know Micronaut Data says "it is not an ORM" but what is it if not an ORM?).
 * DONE Clean up the build.gradle.kts file.
 The explicit version numbers should not be needed.
-* The logging output is a bit of a mess.
+* DONE The logging output is a bit of a mess.
 This doesn't make for an obvious demo.
 Demos should speak for themselves.
+* Defect.
+The "notes" array type column in the "observations" table is not deserializing correctly.
+The entire array value is deserialized to just one Java String object.
+For example, the notes containing "the sky is there" and "cats are not dogs" is deserializing (or rather, failing to deserialize) to `{"the sky is there","cats are not dogs"}`.